Creating Documents

 Inserting Multiple Documents

-To create multiple documents in a single operation, use the INSERT INTO operation as follows:
+To efficiently create multiple documents, use the INSERT INTO operation and specify multiple query parameters, as follows:

 Identifying Documents